-In the age of big data, sound data management is essential for organizations.
-But that’s not all: metadata must also be addressed.
-So, what does the management of metadata entail?
+In the age of big data, sound metadata and data management are essential for organizations.
+But what does metadata the management exactly entail?
 How is it done?
-And what are the benefits?
-Everything you need to know below.
+What are the benefits of managing metadata?

 The term metadata refers to the primary properties that describe data.
 For example, this includes the name, description, or manager, or it may even be the data’s classification as personal data.
 There are several types of metadata, such as descriptive, structural, administrative, referential, and statistical.
 While the nature of the information varies, all of these types of metadata aim to offer context to the data to improve its use.